Container Garden Ideas

 Tips for Growing Container Gardens

 - Choose soilless potting mix.
-Lightweight, well-draining, moisture-retaining potting soil is the key to providing adequate drainage while nourishing plant roots.
+Lightweight, well-draining, moisture-retaining potting soil is the key to providing adequate drainage.
+But it is still able to nourish plant roots.
 An exception is if you’re planting succulents.
 In that case, choose the soilless potting mix designed especially for desert and cactus plants.

-- Regularly feed with an organic fertilizer.
+- Regularly feed plants with an organic fertilizer.
 All that watering and blooming means nutrients get washed out.
-Fertilize once a month to keep the show going.
+Fertilize them once a month to keep the show going.

 - Consistently water.
-Roots are more compact in a container, so frequent watering is necessary to keep plants happy.
+Roots are more compact in a container.
+So, frequent watering is necessary to keep plants happy.
 If you have a lot of containers, consider drip irrigation to help out with the watering.
-In the heat of summer, most containers will need to be watered at least every other day, and sometimes twice in one day.
+In summer's heat, most containers will need to be watered at least every other day, and sometimes twice in one day.
 On the other hand, some plants like it dry.
 Ornamental grasses, succulents, sedums, geraniums, zinnias and marigolds can take hot and dry conditions.
-Herbs like rosemary, oregano, sage and thyme can take the heat, too.
+Herbs, like rosemary, oregano, sage and thyme, can take the heat, too.

-- As you get ready for the season, here’s how to clean last year’s planters: Discard all plant material and soil and use a scrub brush to remove any stubborn dirt and salt deposits.
-Fill a big container such as a wheelbarrow, or large galvanized tub with 10 parts water to 1 part bleach (a 10 percent bleach solution).
-Submerge the pots and let soak for 10 minutes.
-Scrub the pots, rinse and leave in the sun to dry.
+- As you get ready for the season, do you know how to clean last year’s planters?
+Discard all plant material and soil.
+You can use a scrub brush to remove any stubborn dirt and salt deposits.
+Get a big container, such as a wheelbarrow or large galvanized tub.
+Fill it with 10 parts water to 1 part bleach (a 10 percent bleach solution).
+Submerge the pots and let them soak for 10 minutes.
+Scrub the pots, then rinse and leave them in the sun to dry.

 For a quick splash of color and guaranteed success, buy ready-made containers with ferns or flowers.
-You can also buy ready-made combination planters, or get creative with your favorite flowers, grasses and foliage.
+You can also buy ready-made combination planters.
+Or you can get creative with your favorite flowers, grasses and foliage.
 From planters and baskets to soil and fertilizer, we can help you find everything you need to get your container garden ideas up and off the ground.
 The Home Depot delivers online orders when and where you need them.